kaz-utashiro/greple/README.md

 For these run-time functions, optional argument list can be set in the form of `key` or `key=value`, connected by comma.
-These arguments will be passed to the funciton in key => value list.
+These arguments will be passed to the function in key => value list.
 Sole key will have the value one.
 Also processing file name is passed with the key of `FILELABEL` constant.
 As a result, the option in the next form: